travis-ci/docs-travis-ci-com/user/languages/php.md

 * [xdebug.so](http://xdebug.org)
 * [redis.so](http://pecl.php.net/package/redis)

-Please note that these extensions are not enabled by default, you will have to enable them by adding an `extension="<extension>.so"` line to a PHP configuration file (for the current PHP version).
-So the easiest way to do this is by using phpenv to add a custom config file which enables and eventually configure the extension:
+Please note that these extensions are not enabled by default with the exception of xdebug.
+You need to enable them by adding an `extension="<extension>.so"` line to a PHP configuration file (for the current PHP version).
+The easiest way to do this is by using `phpenv` to add a custom config file which enables and eventually configure the extension:

     before_script: phpenv config-add myconfig.ini